2vincentLin/dioxus-jlpt-flashcard/README.md

 Turn your practice into progress by creating tests on demand.

 - Create tests from the words you have practiced or favorited.
-- From the word list page, click **"Generate Test"** to start a quiz.
+- From the home page, pick any summary, click **"Generate Test"** on the top right to start a quiz.
 - The test will randomly pick answers from your deck to challenge you and reinforce your memory.